simp/pupmod-simp-simp_kubernetes/README.md

   - `kube-proxy`
 * Kubeconfigs

+Using the following packages from the CentOS Extras repo:
+* kubernetes

 This module will not interact with Kubernetes in any way, besides what can be configured on a system level.